What Happens After the Business Valuation?

 5. Create and Enhance the Culture for Value Creation in Your Business

-Develop a culture that supports your value-creation goals and objectives.
+After your valuation, you should strive to develop a culture that supports your value-creation goals and objectives.
 Without it, you put your business’s future at risk.
 If your current structure does not align with value creation, make the necessary changes.
 This may include reorganizing a hierarchical organizational structure to one more lateral, empowering employees to make decisions, focusing on customer service or product quality, removing toxic managers, and promoting from within.

 Following business valuation with value creation is a foolproof recipe for achieving your company’s long-term goals.
-It puts you on the path of a high-achieving venture which will inevitably support your desired exit.
+It puts you on the path of a high-achieving venture that will inevitably support your desired exit.
 However, the complex process is best managed by advisors who bring industry expertise and proven results.